 Having an interest in the trade is one of the first things that probably sparked your interest in a career in carpentry.
-With the role comes a few traits and qualities which help when working in the industry:
+With the role comes a few traits and qualities that help when working in the industry, such as:

-Getting the right qualifications and training to become a carpenter are essential in this industry.
-Within Australia there are different types of educational courses and apprenticeships available.
-Each state and territory have their own educational systems in place so it is best to check with them to see what options are available.
+So, how long does it take to become a carpenter?
+Getting the right qualifications and training to become a carpenter is essential in this industry.
+Within Australia, there are different types of educational courses and apprenticeships available.
+Each state and territory has its own educational systems in place so it is best to check with them to see what options are available.

-Most apprenticeship courses will be a combination of online study and on-the-job hands-on practical skills.
-Typically a carpenter qualification can take around 3-4 years to complete and may require the completion of your year School Certificate to enrol.
+Most carpentry apprenticeship courses run for four years and will be a combination of online study and on-the-job hands-on practical skills.
+Typically a carpenter qualification can take around three to four years to complete and may require the completion of your High School Certificate to enrol.

-The courses are designed to give you exposure to a range of different skills and techniques that you will need when working out on a job as well as dealing with things like blueprints and client requests.
+Many aspiring carpenters complete a Certificate III in Carpentry, often referred to as a Cert III.
+This fundamental carpentry course is designed to give you exposure to a range of different skills and techniques that you will need when working out on a job as well as dealing with things like blueprints and client requests

 Different types of carpenters

-There are always courses that you can undertake if you decide to change the type of area of carpentry you specialise in.
+There are always other carpentry courses that you can undertake if you decide to change the type of carpenter you want to be.
 In addition to the state education systems there are plenty of building and construction courses which are usually provided by private education sectors.

 Build your framework of connections